OctopusDeploy/blog/blog/2022-q2/what-is-shadow-it/index.md

 ## Costs to the business

 More and more teams are taking advantage of shadow IT.
 This increases the risks of security breaches as the resources are outside the control of IT department.
-A study by EMC estimates that data loss and downtime contribute to $1.7 trillion each year due to shadow IT security breaches[3].
-In IBM's 2021 [Cost of Data Breach Report](https://www.ibm.com/au-en/security/data-breach), the average cost of a data breach rose from US$3.86 million to US$4.24million from 2020 to 2021[4].
+A study by EMC estimates that data loss and downtime contribute to [$1.7 trillion each year due to shadow IT security breaches](https://corporate.delltechnologies.com/en-us/newsroom/announcements/2014/12/20141202-01.htm).[ In IBM's 2021 [Cost of Data Breach Report](https://www.ibm.com/au-en/security/data-breach), the average cost of a data breach rose from US$3.86 million to US$4.24million from 2020 to 2021[4].

 ![Average total cost of a data breach - IBM Cost of a Data Breach Report 2021](ibm.png "width=500")

 There are also compliance concerns for businesses in highly regulated industries.
-Many organizations, including the U.S Army, banned US soldiers from using TikTok over GDPR concerns[5].
-Compliance poses a management risk that shadow IT exacerbates.
-Companies cannot ensure compliance on what they cannot track.
+The [General Data Protection Regulation (GDPR)](https://gdpr.eu/tag/gdpr/) imposes strict regulations on organizations anywhere that collect data related to people in the European Union (EU).
+There are harsh fines for offenders reaching into the tens of millions of euros.
+As shadow IT increases, it becomes harder to ensure that only authorized employees are accessing sensitive data.

 Shadow IT affects operational costs.
 When shadow IT is left unmanaged, services become decentralized as each business unit procures IT for its own needs.
 One business unit may prefer one product while another prefers its competitor, this can also lead to unpredictable operation costs of cloud infrastructure.
 Think of all the unmonitored VM's created for a single purpose, always running but never getting torn down.
 By allowing business units to procure their own IT infrastructure, businesses lose then benefits of their buying power and ability to reduce the cost of IT infrastructure.